SoftwareAG/ethereum-private-chain/README.md

 # Creating a contract

 Contracts are written in a language called "solidity" (beside solidity there are currently 2 other languages to describe a contract).
 The solidity contract greeter.sol is converted via generate_contract.sh into the file greeter.js.
-This file is loaded via the exec_geth_jsscript.sh specifying doAContract.js as input for the action.
-The contract execution can be monitored via the log file.
+You can run the greeter.js from within geth.

+## The following steps are explainng the generation of contract in more detail

+1) Create or download a valid solidity contract file.
+2) Run generate_contract <contract file name>.sol
+3) Edit the auto-generated <contract file name>.js and adjust the settings (explaination see inside the file)
+4) In geth run 'loadScript("<contract file name>.js")'.
+Don't forget the quotes!!!
+5) Wait for the ethereum mining completed message.

 # Issues

-Currently the address of the contract, which is necessary to state the contract "valid" is undefined.
-Question is: Is this a Ethereum bug or am I missing something, or is this just a matter of time and resources missing???
+not known

   ______________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.